Audio Pro A10 Review

 - Entertaining performer

 Slotting in a BMR (Balanced Mode Radiator) tweeter driver and a woofer into its compact form, the A10 delivers a thoroughly engaging performance.

 It doesn’t produce a particularly wide soundstage.
-However, there were plenty of times where I’d stop whatever I was doing and just listen to the music being played.
+However, there were plenty of times where I’d stopped what I was doing and just listen.
 No matter where I placed the speaker, so long as it was facing outwards, it sounded great.

 When it comes to sifting through the detail of a track, the A10 puts in a composed performance.
-Flinging at it an orchestral composition in the form of Danzon No.2, the Audio Pro A10 emerges with its composure intact, sticking doggedly to its task despite the track’s varying shifts in tempo, as well as showing some dexterity when dealing with that particular song’s dynamic range.
+Flinging at it an orchestral composition in the form of Danzon No.2, the Audio Pro A10 emerges with its composure intact, sticking doggedly to the task despite the track’s varying tempo shift, as well as showing some dexterity when dealing with dynamic range.

-Bass performance is decently done, and while it does feel restrained it at least doesn’t overspill.
+Bass performance is decent, and while it does feel restrained it at least doesn’t overspill.
 Midrange clarity is resolved well, with voices clearly rendered and detail communicated well, right down to the hushed tones of Sam Sparro’s vocals in Black & Gold.

 A play of Red Hot Chilli Peppers’ By the Way and the free-flowing character of the A10’s sound becomes apparent, never missing a beat or a strum of a guitar.
-Prince’s When Doves Cry left me totally engaged in the track, as the beats flow with a sense of purpose and accuracy, the track’s composition came across as never less than tight and compelling with a good sense of timing thrown into the mix, too.
+Prince’s When Doves Cry left me totally engaged, as the beats flow with a sense of purpose and accuracy, the track’s composition never less than tight and compelling with a good sense of timing thrown into the mix, too.

-In the Audio Pro A10’s favour, it sounds great across a number of musical genres and is fairly well stocked in terms of features.
-If you’re after a speaker that plays your music library in a compelling fashion, the A10 is a great pick.
+The Audio Pro A10 sounds great across a number of musical genres and is well stocked in terms of features.
+If you’re after a speaker that plays your music library in a compelling fashion, the A10 is a great affordable choice.